DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/group.md

 ---
 ---
 ##### shortDescription
-Specifies data grouping options.
+Specifies data grouping properties.

 ---
-This option accepts one of the following:
+This property accepts one of the following:

 - **String**
 The field name to group by.